-Visible vs. Mint Mobile: Which should you get?
+Visible and Mint Mobile battle it out, but who wins?
+You do!

 A great carrier isn't so great if you can't use your phone on it, and unfortunately, that's where Visible takes a stumble.

-In regards to Android phones, Visible currently only works with the Samsung Galaxy S9/S9+, Google Pixel 3/3 XL, and the company's own Visible R2 budget phone.
-In the near future, Visible will add support for the Pixel 3a/3a XL and Motorola Moto G7 Power.

-All iPhones ranging from the XS and XR down to the 6 and SE work perfectly fine, but for whatever reason, Visible's Android support still has a long ways to go.
-It's expected that this will get better over time, but if you don't have one of the supported phones and don't have the budget to buy one, that's a pretty big deal-breaker.
+Visible's network is all digital, which means that all of your calls on Visible will use VoLTE.
+VoLTE is still a little new for carriers in general, so for now, extra care is being taken to make sure devices work flawlessly.
+The list of supported phones has the biggest phones, but if you're the type that likes to try out less popular Androids, your device might not be supported.

+All iPhones after the iPhone 6 are currently supported on Visible and numerous Android phones such as Samsung's Galaxy S21 series, the Google Pixel 4 and 5 series, the G7 Power and Z4 from Motorola, and OnePlus 8 and 8 Pro.

-Mint Mobile doesn't have any such problem.
-Since it's a GSM network, you can bring over virtually any unlocked Android phone and have it work perfectly fine.
-Mint Mobile does sell devices like the Galaxy S10 and Pixel 3 with 0% APR financing if you need a new handset, but if you already have one you'd like to use, you can get a SIM card for free and be on your way to great service.
+Mint Mobile shines when it comes to supported phones.
+Since it's a GSM network and also supports VoLTE, you can bring over virtually any unlocked Android phone and have it work perfectly fine.
+Of course, mint Mobile does sell devices, but if you already have one you'd like to use, you can get a SIM card for free and be on your way to excellent service.
+You can also buy an unlocked phone that works with Mint and bring it.

+If you get a device that supports T-Mobile's 5G network, you will be able to access it on every Mint Mobile plan for no extra cost.

 Buy in bulk